 Preparation:

-- Fry: Fry the chorizo, vegetables and spices in the Dutch oven.
+- Sear: Sear chorizo, vegetables, and spices in the Dutch Oven.

-- Braise: Add the brisket, deglaze with stock and a bottle of beer.
+- Braise: Add brisket, deglaze with broth and one bottle of beer.

-- Cooking: Close the Dutch Oven and braise for approx. 2.5 hours.
-After 90 minutes, add the second bottle of beer.
+- Cook: Close the Dutch Oven and braise for about 2.5 hours.
+Add the second bottle of beer after 90 minutes.

 - Serve: Serve hot, for example with fresh baguette.

-You can find the full recipe with step-by-step instructions and other tips here!
+Here you’ll find the full recipe with step-by-step instructions and more tips!

-Juicy beef, colorful vegetables and a spicy sauce - our hot beef pot, created by star chef Andi Schweiger, is a real taste explosion.
-The combination of different textures and flavors makes this stew a feast for the senses.
-Whether as a main course or a hearty starter, this stew is always a good choice.
+Juicy beef, colorful vegetables, and a spicy sauce – our Hot Rinderpot, created by Michelin-starred chef Andi Schweiger, is a true explosion of flavor.
+The combination of different textures and aromas makes this stew a feast for the senses.
+Whether as a main dish or a hearty starter, this stew is always a great choice.

 Ingredients: